-- On August 12, 2003, the FDIC, the OCC, the Federal Reserve, and the OTS jointly issued final rules that establish procedures under which the agencies could remove, suspend, or bar an accountant or firm from performing audit and attestation services for IDIs subject to the annual audit and reporting requirements of Section 36.
-Section 36 applies to institutions with \$500 million or more in total assets. - Effective April 1, 2003, the Federal Reserve adopted a final rule to reflect the amendments made to Section 12(i) of the 1934 Act.
-These amendments vest the Federal Reserve with the authority to administer and enforce several of the enhanced reporting, disclosure, and corporate governance obligations imposed by the Sarbanes-Oxley Act in respect to state member banks that have a class of securities registered under the 1934 Act. - On June 30, 2005, the FFIEC issued the BSA/AML manual.
+Sarbanes-Oxley Act in respect to state member banks that have a class of securities registered under the 1934 Act.

+- On June 30, 2005, the FFIEC issued the BSA/AML manual.
 The manual was the result of a collaborative effort of the federal banking agencies and the Treasury's FinCEN.
 The manual does not set new standards; instead, it is a compilation of existing regulatory requirements, supervisory expectations, and sound practices in the BSA/AML area. - On November 28, 2005, the FDIC amended Part 363 of its regulations by raising the asset-size threshold from \$500 million to \$1 billion for internal control assessments by management and external auditors.
-For institutions between \$500 million and \$1 billion in assets, the audit committee of its board of directors should be outside directors, the majority of whom should be independent of management of the institution. - In June 2009, as previously noted, the FDIC's Board of Directors approved amendments to Part 363 of its regulations.
-Among other requirements, the amendments require both management's assessment and the auditor's report on internal control over financial reporting to disclose the internal control framework used by management and the auditor and to identify all material weaknesses that have been identified that have not been remediated as of the end of the institution's fiscal year.
+For institutions between \$500 million and \$1 billion in assets, the audit committee of its board of directors should be outside directors, the majority of whom should be independent of the institution's management. - In June 2009, as previously noted, the FDIC's board of directors approved amendments to Part 363 of its regulations.
+Among other requirements, the amendments require both management's assessment and the auditor's report on internal control over financial reporting to disclose the internal control framework used by management and the auditor and to centify all material weaknesses that have been identified and have not been remediated as of the end of the institution's iscal year.
 See the following for additional information.

-1.108 Sarbanes-Oxley Act Section 404 and Part 363.
-Public companies that are subject to Section 36 of the FDI Act and Part 363 (more than \$500 million in assets) must prepare reports for the SEC, the FDIC, and other regulators that are similar in nature.
+1.98 Sarbanes-Oxley Act Section 404 and Part 363.
+Public companies subject to Section 36 of the FDI Act and Part 363 (more than \$500 million in assets) must prepare reports for the SEC, the FDIC, and other regulators that are similar in nature.
 Section 404(a) of the Sarbanes-Oxley Act mandates that registrants (a) take responsibility for establishing and maintaining adequate internal control structure and procedures and (b) assess their effectiveness at the end of each fiscal year.
-According to the SEC's final rule Management's Report on Internal Control Over Financial Reporting and Certification of Disclosure in Exchange Act Periodic Reports, management generally must create a Management's Annual Internal Control Report as part of the Annual Report.
+According to the SEC's final rule Management's Report on Internal Control Over Financial Reporting and Certification of Disclosure in Exchange Act Periodic Reports, management generally must create an annual internal control report as part of its annual report.
 (Quarterly updating is necessary only if the internal control environment has changed or is likely to change materially.)
 The report must contain the following: